CyrilleB79/winMag/readme.md

 The setting panel of Windows Magnifier add-on allows to configure how NVDA reacts to native Windows Magnifier commands.
 You may want to have more or less commands reported according to what you are able to see.
+The panel also contains an option to modify the behaviour of Windows Magnifier control window.

 This panel may be opened choosing Preferences -> Settings in the NVDA menu and then selecting the Windows Magnifier category in the Settings window.
 The keyboard shortcut NVDA+Windows+O then O also allows to open this settings panel directly.